Chat with us, powered by LiveChat

 View map

-We fly to Quito via Panama City.
-Welcome drinks & dinner at our hotel.
+We fly to Quito via Panama City and transfer to our hotel.

-Our city tour includes the colonial centre, the Campania Church (one of the richest in the Americas), Independence Square, and the main Cathedral.
-We’ll also visit the Equatorial Museum to learn about the culture of indigenous groups around the world who live on the Equator.
-Here, you can stand with one foot in each hemisphere.
+Our city tour includes the colonial centre, the Compañía Church, Independence Square, and the main Cathedral.
+We’ll visit the Ciudad Mitad del Mundo (Middle of the World City), where you can stand with one foot in each hemisphere.
+We’ll learn about the region’s indigenous groups at the Equatorial Museum.

-Our city tour begins with a stroll through the cobbled streets of this beautiful UNESCO World Cultural city.
-This colonial jewel has many picturesque squares, balconies, and churches, including the incredible pink marble cathedral.
+Our city tour begins with a stroll through the cobbled streets of this colonial jewel and beautiful UNESCO World Cultural city.
 We’ll see people wearing traditional colourful costumes—a visual feast for photographers!
-The day includes a museum visit, panoramic views from Turi Hill, and a visit to a factory that makes the traditional Panama hats.
+The day includes a museum visit, panoramic views from Turi Hill, and a visit to a factory that makes traditional Panama hats.

 We drive to El Cajas National Park, world renowned for its 300 lakes.
-We’ll stop at the highest point for breathtaking views before descending to sea level—an amazingly rapid change in landscape and climate as we pass from the high moorlands, through the cloud forest, and then through tropical cacao and banana plantations.
-We end the day in Guayaquil, Ecuador’s main port city.
-There will be free time to explore the city before dinner.
+We’ll take in breathtaking views before descending to sea level—an amazingly rapid change in landscape and climate as we pass from the high moorlands, through the cloud forest, and then through tropical cocoa and banana plantations.
+We end the day in Guayaquil, Ecuador’s main port city, where we’ll take a guided walk through the city center and Malecón, before enjoying dinner.

-We fly to the enchanting Galapagos islands, and proceed to Santa Cruz Island.
-We’ll have a guided tour of the Charles Darwin Research Station, to learn about the scientific research and conservation efforts dedicated to preserving the environment and biodiversity of the Galapagos archipelago.
+We depart by speedboat for the island of Santa Cruz, for a guided tour of the Charles Darwin Research Station.
+We’ll learn about the research and conservation efforts dedicated to preserving the environment and biodiversity of the Galapagos archipelago.
+We’ll also visit with Lonesome George, the famously preserved male Pinta Island tortoise and last known individual of his subspecies.

 We ferry through the Itabaca Canal to the airport for our flight back to the mainland.
 Tonight is our Farewell Dinner in Guayaquil.